Donji Kraljevec, Međimurje County: History

 Donji Kraljevec was first mentioned in 1467 in a list of markets and villages in Međimurje as the property of king Matthias Corvinus.
-During the rule of the Zrinski family (1546-1691), an administrative system was built in Međimurje.
+During the rule of the Zrinski family between 1546 and 1691, an administrative system was built in Međimurje.
 One of the 13 judicatures and courts established at that time had its seat in Donji Kraljevec.
 At that time, three noblemen owned estates in Donji Kraljevec: Andrija Šoštarić, Juraj Čepeli and Mihael Cvetanić.

+The house where Rudolf Steiner was born in 1861.

-In 1857, a railway station was built in Donji Kraljevec, and the first train of the "Southern Railways" passed through the village on April 24, 1860.
+In 1857, a railway station was built in Donji Kraljevec, and the first train of the "Southern Railways" (cf. Austrian Southern Railway) passed through the village on April 24, 1860.
 From 1861 to 1918, Međimurje was under Hungarian administration and was a part of the Hungarian Zala County with its seat in Zalaegerszeg, and in 1871, the administrative and judicial authorities were separated.
 A fire hit Donji Kraljevec on April 23, 1934, destroying a total of 373 residential and commercial buildings.
 Over 700 people were left homeless and the damage was estimated at 3 million dinars at the time.

 During the Hungarian occupation from 1941 to 1945, there were 8 large municipalities and 21 municipalities in Međimurje in the two districts of Čakovec and Prelog.
 The municipalities of Donji Kraljevec, Hodošan and Sveti Juraj u Trnju were organized in the area of today's Donji Kraljevec Municipality.

 In 1955, the General Law on People's Committees was passed.
 This law defined local committees as bodies that do not have the character of government, but are responsible for the development of villages, repairs and maintenance of public buildings, streets, green spaces, plantations, electrification and other local needs.

 During the Homeland War, the headquarters of the defense of the lower Međimurje region was located in Donji Kraljevec.
 In addition to members of the former Territorial Defense, the units also included hunters from the area.